matter-labs/anvil-zksync/docs/rustbook/src/usage/fork.md

 14:50:19  INFO ========================================
 ```

-This command starts the node, forked at the current head of the Sepolia testnet.
+This command starts the node, forking it from the latest block on the zkSync Sepolia testnet.

 You also have the option to specify a custom http endpoint and a custom forking height, like so: